Overwhelmed And Overstimulated: Understanding Sensory Overload, Mental Health Effects, And Treatments

 While sensory overload may present distressing symptoms, a range of coping strategies may help those experiencing overstimulation find relief and avoid future incidents.

 When experiencing sensory overload, it may not be productive to try to push through it or ignore sensory input, like loud sounds or lights.
+For those also dealing with anxiety, removing oneself from the triggering environment can provide immediate relief and prevent the escalation of distress.
 Instead, it may be helpful to remove oneself from the trigger and find a quiet place to decompress.

 For those who have experienced sensory overload before, it may be possible to pinpoint the sensory experiences that led to it, which may be helpful for avoiding overload in the future.
+Recognizing these triggers is essential for maintaining good mental health and reducing the likelihood of becoming overwhelmed.
 For example, if you find that loud music at a party triggers sensory overload, you might consider wearing earplugs or asking the host to lower the volume at future events.

 If you know in advance that you are going to be in a highly stimulating environment, it may be helpful to plan ahead.
+Being proactive can help prevent the situation from escalating, ensuring you manage feelings of being overwhelmed before they become unmanageable.
 This could involve identifying exits, ensuring you are near them, and stepping outside if you find yourself beginning to feel overwhelmed.

 For those who experience anxiety or panic in response to sensory overload, it may be helpful to develop a self-care routine for tending to one’s mental and physical well-being.
 This routine might include hydration, adequate sleep, physical activity, and other beneficial activities, such as mindfulness meditation.